BlockzeroLabs/dropzero-drop-csvs/README.md

 ## About App

-This app save stores csv records of claimers drop by droppers. <br/>
+This app publically maintains the record of dropzero drops. <br/>

 ## License